-Luxury glamping retreat Sierra Escape has added two new tents – Dulili and Uralla – to its picturesque location.
+Luxury glamping retreat Sierra Escape added two new tents – Dulili and Uralla – to its picturesque location in 2018.

 The luxury tents are on a beautiful 280-acre property that features wildlife, ridges, hills, creeks and lots of trees in the Central West wine region of NSW.
 It’s a 20-minute drive from Mudgee and just under four hours north-west of Sydney.

 The tents are spacious.
 Dulili (which means “together” in Aboriginal language) accommodates seven people.
 And both tents have comforts you don’t usually associate with camping, such as a designer kitchen, a dining table, a fireplace, large-screened windows and a bathroom with a shower and flushing toilet.
 Uralla, which means “home on the hill”, is the premium tent; it has a fire pit and two free-standing tubs, one indoors and another on the deck.
 Co-founder of Sierra Escape Cameron D’Arcy says its ideal for stargazing or watching the sun set from.

 The two latest lodgings join Sierra Escape’s other accommodation options: high-end tents with king-sized beds and glass sliding doors to take in the views of the surrounding bush.
 These new tents sit on top of a hill and offer panoramic views of the valley.

 “Sierra Escape is designed to provide high-quality, off-grid accommodation for those who love the outdoors but still enjoy the luxuries of a hotel,” says CEO of Mudgee Tourism Cara George.

 And there seems to be a lot of people looking for that type of retreat.

 Since launching last year, D’Arcy says the uptake of bookings has been “mental”; the company has had about 90 per cent occupancy from April to November.